vanderbilt-data-science/repo-template-huggingface/README.md

-# repo-template-python
+# repo-template-huggingface
-This is a template repository for data science projects done in Python.
+This is a template repository for data science projects done using huggingface.

 ### Using this template
 To use the following template, click the "Use This Template button" and follow the instructions to create a new repository.
 Fill out the information below, deleting parts that are not specific to your project (e.g., Prerequisites).
 This template contains a number of code templates in the modeling sections (40-90 series), which may be deleted and renumbered according to the project objectives.
 The format of this repository goes well with nbdev.
 Take a look at the documentation there and review the tutorials to get the best usage out of this repository.
 See the `box-authentication` notebook if you need to do authentication via Box (for projects with security contracts or PII data).
 Note that this authentication method is not currently guaranteed to work on ACCRE.